 RIT Capital Partners update: discount to NAV narrows

-RIT Capital Partners one of the components of the MoneyWeek investment trust portfolio, has seen strong performance in the year to 30 November, with private investments playing a big part.
+RIT Capital Partners one of the components of the MoneyWeek investment trust portfolio, has seen a narrowing in its share price's discount to its net asset value.

-The trust’s strategy is typically a long-term one, and it does not aim to beat its benchmarks over short-term periods.
-“Instead it tries to show strength when stock markets are weaker and provide modest growth over the long term,” Hargreaves analyst Tom Mills wrote last year.
+RIT’s strategy is typically a long-term one, and it does not aim to beat its benchmarks over short-term periods.
+“Instead it tries to show strength when stockmarkets are weaker and provide modest growth over the long term,” Hargreaves analyst Tom Mills wrote last year.

 RIT Capital Partners, which was formerly known as Rothschild Investment Trust, is a UK-based investment trust that specialises in investing in quoted securities and quoted special situations.

 The trust listed on the London Stock Exchange in 1988, and the trust is managed by J.Rothschild Capital Management.
 The fund’s managers invest in a wide range of different securities, equity and bonds funds, real estate, currencies, precious metals, to name a few.